yangdanny97/yangdanny97/README.md

 If you're a JavaScript developer interested in learning the basics of functional programming through ReScript, consider preordering my book [Introducing ReScript: Functional Programming for the Web](https://www.amazon.com/Introducing-ReScript-Functional-Programming-Applications/dp/1484288874).

-I'm available for part-time consulting/contracting work in the areas of data visualization and geospatial data processing.
-If you want me to build you an interactive dashboard/chart/map, shoot me an email or find me on [Upwork](https://www.upwork.com/freelancers/~0135c6f16760131b2c).
+I'm available for part-time consulting in the area of data visualization and geospatial data processing (mapmaking).
+If you're interested in my services, shoot me an email.